souken-b/diary-app/readme.md

 <kbd><img width="1279" alt="memoimage" src="https://user-images.githubusercontent.com/54773770/73171133-5dc49500-4143-11ea-8734-78d21da43c3c.png"></kbd>
 </div>
 <br>
-Your post recorded imformation of year, month, day,and time that post was created, so you can look back easily if it passed few days from the day you created the post.
+Your post have imformation of year, month, day,and time that post was created, so you can look back easily if it passed few days from the day you created the post.

 The layout of application is monotone and simple, because I wanted to create cool design.
 But I think it is not good the design of application is too simple, so I designed column of note writing collapsible.